symfony-cmf/symfony-cmf/src/Symfony/Cmf/Bundle/MultilangContentBundle/README.md

 order.
 But you can specify the languageUrls as parameter to the language chooser i.e. to use a custom route name.

+## Language redirection controller

+This controller decides on the correct page to show for the browser preference language.
+It is working with the RouteAwareInterface from the ChainRoutingBundle.

+The idea is that you put a MultilangLanguageSelectRoute at the route where language should be automatically detected (e.g. /) Then you add normal routes having their locale set as children of that route.
+This route will make the DoctrineRouter::generate() get all child routes.
+``generate`` then chooses the route with the best available locale.
+MultilangLanguageSelectRoute by default specifies the explicit controller

+    symfony_cmf_multilang_content.languageSelectorController:defaultLanguageAction

 # History